Mark Garnier: 2nd term as MP (2015–2017)

-In the lead-up to the 2016 EU membership referendum Garnier supported the unsuccessful "Remain" campaign.
+In the lead-up to the 2016 EU membership referendum Garnier supported Remain.
 In October 2017, he said that 'doom-mongers like himself' had been proved wrong since the Brexit vote.

 On 17 July 2016, he was appointed to the newly created position of Parliamentary Under-Secretary of State for International Trade but was dismissed on 9 January 2018 after the cabinet reshuffle.

+3rd term as MP (2017–2019)

+Garnier was again re-elected at the snap 2017 general election with an increased vote share of 58.4% and an increased majority of 13,334.

 In October 2017, the Cabinet Office began an investigation into a potential breach of the ministerial code after The Mail on Sunday revealed he had sent an aide, whom he called "sugar tits", to buy two vibrators from a sex shop while he waited outside, allegedly one for his wife and one for a colleague who worked at his constituency office.
 The investigation, which reported on 21 December 2017, concluded that Garnier did not break the ministerial code (the incidents having occurred before he was appointed) and had not acted inappropriately since becoming a minister.